zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/What-is-Ethereum.rst

 -  100% ddos resistant up-time, guaranteed by being a fully decentralized blockchain-based platform
 -  no-fuss storage: forget about having to set up secure databases;
-   Ethereum gives you as much storage as you want
+   Expanse gives you as much storage as you want
--  ultimate interoperability: everything in the Ethereum ecosystem can trivially interact with everything else, from reputation to custom currencies
+-  ultimate interoperability: everything in the Expanse ecosystem can trivially interact with everything else, from reputation to custom currencies
 -  server free zone: your whole application can be deployed on the